-U.S. tax courts are unique in that individuals who are not licensed to practice law in West Virginia, or any other U.S. jurisdiction, are permitted to represent clients before tax court.
-Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good familiarity of tax law.
-Normally, non-lawyers who practice before the tax courts are experienced accountants.
+U.S. tax courts are unique in that individuals who are not licensed to practice law in Ohio, or any other U.S. jurisdiction, are authorized to represent clients before tax court.
+Non-lawyers who want to practice before the Tax Court do have to take an exam demonstrating that they have a good understanding of tax law.
+Usually, non-lawyers who practice before the tax courts are experienced accountants.
 However, licensed attorneys can practice before tax courts without taking the special exam.

-Do I Need a Grafton, West Virginia Tax Attorney?
+Do I Need a Grafton, Ohio Tax Attorney?

 Although federal tax court authorizes, under some circumstances, non-lawyers to represent taxpayers, the practice of tax law is extremely complex and specialized.
 Many attorneys who practice tax law do not practice in any other area.

 If you have to go to tax court for whatever reason, you should almost certainly speak with a brilliant tax attorney in Grafton, Ohio.
 Even though some non-lawyers are technically permitted to represent you in tax court, there are distinct advantages to hiring a lawyer, even if a non-attorney can provide you with competent representation.
 The main advantage is the fact that all attorneys are tightly regulated by their state bar associations, and if they botch your case, you may have more legal recourse against an attorney than you would against a non-attorney.